JulianoGalhardo9/JulianoGalhardo9/README.md

-# Olá, eu sou o Juliano Galhardo de Oliveira 👋
+# Hello, I'm Juliano Galhardo de Oliveira. 👋

-Tenho 19 anos e estou cursando o segundo ano de Ciência de Computação (3º semestre) no Instituto Mauá de Tecnologia.
+I am 19 years old and I am in my second year (3rd semester) of Computer Science at the Mauá Institute of Technology.

 ---

-## 🌐 Conecte-se comigo
+## 🌐 Conect with me

 <p>
   <a href="https://www.linkedin.com/in/juliano-galhardo-de-oliveira-5b05a035a/">